Yandex Cloud

 Note

-Linking a Yandex Cloud Backup policy to a VM is available for Terraform provider version 0.127.0 or higher.
+Associating a Yandex Cloud Backup policy with a VM is available for Terraform provider 0.127.0 and higher.

 With Terraform, you can quickly create a cloud infrastructure in Yandex Cloud and manage it using configuration files.
 These files store the infrastructure description written in HashiCorp Configuration Language (HCL).
 If you change the configuration files, Terraform automatically detects which part of your configuration is already deployed, and what should be added or removed.